AngelOsorn/the-game/TERRAINDOC.md

 4. Octaves: Affects the "roundedness" of the terrain.
 The higher the amount of octaves, the more detail there is to the roundedness of the terrain.
 5. Persistance: Affects how "grainy" your terrain will be.
 Higher persistance makes the terrain more grainy and scattered.
 6. Lacunarity: Affects how detailed hills are on your terrain.
 A higher lacunarity value will make the terrain more "spiky," while a lower lacunarity value will make the terrain more smooth.
 7. Seed: A number that is associated with a certain randomly generated piece of terrain.
-Useful for replicating and saving pieces of terrain.
+Useful for replicating and saving pieces of terrain (If you're familiar with seeds in Minecraft, this seed system works essentially the same!).
 8. Offset: X and Y values that allow you to "move" through the noise map, being able to shift the terrain in the X or Y direction.
 9. Use Falloff: Highly recommended to keep this setting on.
 Forms edges around the terrain, turning the terrain into an island.
 Useful to establish boundaries for your map.
 10. Mesh Height Multiplier: The amount to scale the height of hills and bumps on your terrain by.
 Increasing this value makes hills and bumps on the terrain higher.